sqdnoises/customizable-app/README.md

 # customizable-app
-my own theme for my discord client
+my own theme for my discord client\
+I have very less knowledge in css :+1: